-With a claim limit of $25,000.00, Small Claims Court can still be daunting.
+With a claim limit of $35,000, Small Claims Court can still be daunting.
 We can represent you or give you advice in defending or prosecuting a claim.

 SMALL CLAIMS COURT

 There are a number of advantages that having an experienced Small Claims Court lawyer or paralegal may have over representing yourself.
 Even though the processes in the Small Claims Court are simpler than in the higher level Superior Court, navigating through the procedural requirements can still be challenging, and dealing with the other party say be stressful.
 Presenting evidence effectively and making the most persuasive arguments are what legal representatives are trained to do.
 Experience in these areas and knowledge of the law can make the difference between winning and losing.

 Here is a brief outline of the general steps involved in a Small Claims Court matter.
 This is for informational purposes only and should not be substituted for legal advice.

 To start a lawsuit (called an action), a plaintiff completes a form called a Claim, submits it to the appropriate Court (in Ottawa there is a Small Claims counter) and serves it personally on the defendant(s).
 The action usually has to be started within two years of the loss suffered, or else you may be out of time.